mezhanglei/react-easy-formrender/README.md

  - `setItemByPath`: `(data?: any, path?: string, attributeName?: string) => void` Set the node corresponding to path `path`, or `attributeName` if setting specific attributes in the node
  - `updateNameByPath`: `(path: string, newName?: string) => void` Update the name key of the specified path
  - `delItemByPath`: `(path?: string, attributeName?: string) => void` Deletes the node corresponding to path `path`, or the `attributeName` parameter if the specific attribute in the node is deleted
- - `addItemByIndex`: `(data: any, index?: number, parent?: string) => void` Add options based on the serial number and parent node path
+ - `insertItemByIndex`: `(data: InsertItemType, index?: number, parent?: { path?: string, attributeName?: string }) => void` Add options based on the serial number and parent node path
  - `getItemByPath`: `(path?: string, attributeName?: string) => void` Get the node corresponding to path `path`, or `attributeName` if it is a specific attribute in the node
  - `moveItemByPath`: `(from: { parent?: string, index: number }, to: { parent?: string, index?: number })` Swap options in the tree from one location to another
  - `setProperties`: `(data?: Partial<FormFieldProps>) => void` Set `properties`.